What to know when it comes time to borrow through your LLC.

+Many real estate investors set up LLC’s for their properties but borrowing changes when it is done through an LLC.
 If you have recently set up an LLC or you are thinking about doing so for your investment properties, you’ll want to read this article.
-Here I focus specifically on how borrowing changes and what you need to know if you plan to borrow through your LLC.
+I focus specifically on how borrowing changes and what you need to know if you plan to borrow through your LLC.

 If you are interested in other advantages as well as potential drawbacks of an LLC, I covered those in a previous article.
 Read it here.